Lynda Kinkade

-Lynda Kinkade is an Australian journalist and a CNN anchor currently based at CNN's World Headquarters located in Atlanta, Georgia.
-Since August 2014, she has anchored the weekend editions of CNN International's Newsroom and once anchored several weekday programs filling in on the European primetime show The World Right Now, the Middle East primetime show Connect the World and the Asia breakfast show CNN Today.
+Lynda Kinkade is an Australian journalist and a CNN anchor currently based at CNN's world headquarters located in Atlanta, Georgia.
+Since August 2014, she has anchored the weekend editions of CNN International's Newsroom and does the same on some weekdays.
+She is also a sit-in host in Atlanta of One World and other shows such as the Middle East afternoon's Connect the World and North American primetime's The Brief.
+Kinkade likewise anchored several past weekday programs, filling in on First Move, the European primetime show The World Right Now and the Asia breakfast show CNN Today.